 Potty training typically takes place between 22 and 30 months, but each child is different.
 Girls, however, are normally ready to potty train before boys, but that doesn’t make the process any easier.

 If you’re looking for tips for toilet training a girl, look no further.
-Here, Dr. Nakia Williams, a Henry Ford Health System pediatrician based in Detroit, offers potty training advice.
+Here, Dr. Nakia Allen, a Henry Ford Health System pediatrician based in Detroit, offers potty training advice.

 Toddlers love to imitate everything you do – good or bad.
 Why not let your daughter watch you go to the bathroom so she can learn, too?

-“You have to model the behavior for your child so they know this is a normal part of your day,” Williams says.
+“You have to model the behavior for your child so they know this is a normal part of your day,” Allen says.

 Have your child sit on her potty when you sit on yours – and be sure to tell your child what she should be doing step by step.